 These proposals will also enable — currently unspecified — improved step-free access to the station, which is currently only accessible via steps from the platform, or a long winding ramp up to the street.

-The station is already seeing housing built up next to it, on the other side from the car park, where an old office block was recently torn down and replaced with a cluster of flats.
+The station at Stanmore is already seeing housing built up next to it, on the other side from the car park, where an old office block was recently torn down and replaced with a cluster of flats.
 A series of consultations are taking place this year, with planning permission expected to be sought early next year.

 One of the responses to the current consultation complained that the “shops are not easy walking distance.
 Have any of the designers walked this distance themselves?”
 The town centre shops are about 5 minutes away on foot, and all the buses that go from the station go through the town centre.